 Teachers across Poland strike to protest education overhaul

-WARSAW, Poland - Teachers across Poland are staging a one-day strike to protest a sweeping overhaul of the education system that will see middle schools eliminated this fall.
-Many teachers fear they will lose their jobs and are refusing to teach their lessons Friday in protest.
+Teachers across Poland went on strike Friday to protest a sweeping educational overhaul by the populist government that will eliminate middle schools this fall.
+Many fear the change is a pretext for introducing a more nationalistic curriculum that will leave children less prepared for the modern world.

 Discussions